Looking for a beach getaway without the big-city bustle? Then Marco Island might be the perfect place for you.

 No vacation is complete without a stay at a nice hotel, and Marco Island has plenty to choose from.

-Or head another half an hour north for museums, murder mysteries, pirate cruises, and ball games in Fort Myers and Cape Coral.
+Or head another half an hour north for museums, murder mysteries, pirate cruises, and ball games, among many other things to do in Fort Myers and things to do in Cape Coral.

-A couple of hours to the east, you can enjoy the music, art, and infamous beach vibes of Miami.
+A couple of hours to the east, you can enjoy music, art, and infamous beach vibes as you enjoy all of the things to do in Miami.
 With great beaches, creative tours, and a thriving nightlife, this is the place to go for some of those big-city vibes.

-And of course, if you head even further south (another hour from Miami), you’ll soon hit the Florida Keys.
+And of course, if you head even further south (another hour from Miami), you’ll soon find yourself surrounded by all of the best things to do in the Florida Keys.